minio/docs/source/includes/windows/steps-configure-minio-kes-hashicorp.rst

 - Configure automatic bucket-default :ref:`SSE-KMS <minio-encryption-sse-kms>`.

-For production environments, MinIO recommends using Linux hosts.
+For production baremetal environments, deploy MinIO onto Linux hosts and follow the corresponding documentation for this procedure.
-See the MinIO on Linux documentation for configuring MinIO with KES and Hashicorp Vault.

 For production orchestrated environments, use the MinIO Kubernetes Operator to deploy a tenant with |SSE| enabled and configured for use with Hashicorp Vault.